Supporting The Project

 - An exclusive set of postcards sent out twice a year, each set curated around a different theme*

 - Honoured in a special section of the site (name and optional link to a webpage)

 - Honoured on a dedicated page in all PDR Press publications (this will begin with the next Selected Essays book due out early Autumn)

 - First refusal in all future limited edition PDR Press creations

 - Special end of year letter from the Editor

 The Postcard SetsEach set consists of 8 postcards curated around a theme, with a textual insert.
 There’ll be two sets sent out per year – one in June and one in December – to those Friends who have set up an annual donation of $30 or more.
-Information on the upcoming theme for December’s set coming soon!
+The upcoming theme for December is “Magic”!

 We see building a group of readers giving regular donations as vital to the project’s survival, but if you’d prefer to simply give a one-off gift then this is, of course, also very welcome!

 Give a One-Off Donation